Maycon1993/Devices-docs/surface/contact-surface-business-education-support.md

 Run the [Surface Diagnostic Toolkit for Business](surface-diagnostic-toolkit-business.md) (SDT).
 The SDT enables IT administrators to quickly investigate, troubleshoot, and resolve hardware, software, and firmware issues with Surface devices.

 If you're still having a problem after reviewing the top solutions and running the toolkit, convenient solutions are available to manage your Surface device support requests individually and in bulk.
-Follow the link that best fits your company's profile depending on your active product subscriptions or paid support offers.

-Depending on your company's active product subscriptions or paid support offers, convenient solutions are available to manage your Surface device support requests individually and in bulk.
 Follow the link that best fits your company's profile.

 ### General Surface Support